 Have you been told “it’s just stress”?
 Diagnosed as a hypochondriac?
-Has it taken the typical 5-7 years to find a diagnosis?
+Has it taken the typical 5 years or so to find a diagnosis?
 Or maybe you’re still searching for one.

 The exhaustion is real!

 It’s a long road to figure out what’s wrong and how to address it, without getting derailed by judgement and misdiagnoses.
 The experience of managing chronic conditions can be as agonizing as the symptoms themselves.

 So who do we trust – the medical system we feel has let us down, or our untrained selves?